-Someone has stolen NZ Reggae King, Tigilau Ness' guitarmusic news
+Someone has stolen NZ Reggae King, Tigilau Ness' guitar

 Tigilau Ness, the father of hip hop icon Che Fu, had his guitar stolen from his car in broad daylight on Monday.